 o The new school will include the addition of a performing arts center and upgrades to athletic facilities.

-• Once the bond is passed, community members and school staff will be charged with planning and providing input to the design of the project.
+Once funding is in place, community members and school staff will be charged with planning and providing input to the design of the project.
 This includes the use of construction materials, architectural features, educational program specifications, and community priorities.

 1. Capital projects bond measure require a supermajority vote; that means that at least 60% of the votes must be “YES” in order for the measure to pass.